 Transition on Track: Development of an App to Help Parents and Youth Focus on Employment

 The app framework will be developed by AFB Tech to be compatible with iOS, Android, and web platforms.
-Two distinct versions of the app are being developed, one designed for youth with B/VI and their parents and one for parents of youth who are DB with multiple impairments.
-The app will provide a personalized experience based on the user’s profile information, such as the role of the user (parent/youth); disability of youth (B/VI or DB); birthdate and school year of youth; academic progress in school; and future college/career goals.
-The profile will control the automated dissemination of information and active (“push”) notifications to each user throughout their transition process.
-App users will receive suggested activities, information and resources, reminders to complete these activities, and a checklist to track their progress.
+Two distinct versions of the app are being developed: one for youth with B/VI and their parents and one for parents of youth who are DB with multiple impairments.
+The app will provide a personalized experience based on the user’s profile information, such as the role of the user (parent or youth); disability of youth (B/VI or DB); age of youth; academic progress in school; and future college and career goals.
+The profile will control the automated dissemination of information and active (“push”) notifications to each user.
+App users will receive suggested activities, information and resources, reminders to complete activities, and a checklist to track their progress.

-The NRTC staff, working in conjunction with a team of external experts, will develop the content for the app.
+NRTC staff, working in conjunction with a team of external experts, will develop content for the app.
 Following content development, advisory boards of four experts for each of the populations (B/VI and DB) will assist with content validation.
-These experts will independently evaluate the content that has been developed and provide their expert opinion about its appropriateness.
-Input will also be received from the three target end users through focus groups, usability testing, and a field test of the app.
+These experts will independently evaluate the content.
+Input will also be gathered from the three target end user populations through focus groups, usability testing, and a field test of the app.
 End user input will be utilized to improve the app prior to its public release, which is set for 2020.

 This project will lead to the creation of a new app that will provide valuable transition resources to parents of youth with B/VI and DB and youth with B/VI, with the goal of helping youth successfully achieve employment.